 Following a gluten-free diet can make it hard to eat on the road.
 And no matter the time of year, we always seem to find ourselves on the road again.
-Gluten-free travel will require a little extra planning, packing, and precision.
+Gluten-free travel tips will require a little extra planning, packing, and precision.

 The Do’s and Don’ts for Gluten Free Travel

 Pack Snacks Ahead of Time for Gluten Free Travel